Chelsea Halfpenny

 Chelsea Halfpenny (born 26 September 1991) is an English actress, known for her roles as Amy Wyatt in the ITV soap opera Emmerdale and Alicia Munroe in the BBC drama Casualty.
-She played Jenna Hunterson in the 2022 UK Tour of Waitress.
+She played Jenna Hunterson in the 2022 UK tour of Waitress.

 Early life

 Halfpenny attended St Augustine's Primary School in Leam Lane, Gateshead and then went on to attend St Edmund Campion Catholic School in Wrekenton, both of which her aunt, Jill Halfpenny, attended.
+Halfpenny then attended Sixth Form at Heworth Grange School in Gateshead to complete A level studies.
 She also attended Saturday fame school classes at the Reavley Theatre School, Gateshead.
 Halfpenny lived on the Leam Lane Estate, in Gateshead.